 In 2011 and 2012, YCWA identified sites for study of riparian habitats in Project affected stream reaches and examined potential locations for study of wetlands within the Project Boundary.
-YCWA identified seven assessment sites for riparian habitat in reaches upstream of Englebright Reservoir, as well as one cursory assessment site, and 12 large woody material (LWM) study sites.
-In the Yuba River downstream of the Englebright Dam, YCWA identified seven riparian habitat sites and eight LWM sites, with the riparian sites coinciding with seven of the LWM sites.
+YCWA identified seven assessment sites for riparian habitat in reaches upstream of Englebright Reservoir, as well as one cursory assessment site, and 12 large woody material (LWM)8 study sites.
+In the Yuba River downstream of the Englebright Dam, YCWA identified eight riparian habitat sites that coincided with eight LWM sites.
 YCWA used aerial imagery to reconnaissance wetlands; no wetlands were identified.
 YCWA also used field observations and vegetation mapping efforts of the botanical study crew to confirm that wetlands were not present in the Project Boundary.